runyuweng/thrift-example/README.md

 # Thrift demo
-This demo is used to help someone who is interested in thrift to get started with it.
+This demo is used to help FE who is interested in thrift to get started with it.

 You can think of it as a simple tutorial.
 # Basic architecture